Our time in Tassie 2024

 We drove to the burnt-down jetty, near where we used to spend summer in the caravan, and checked out our old site.

-I have awesome memories of summers at Bridport and still remember the first time hearing ‘You Shook Me All Night Long’ from AC/DCs NEW album, Back In Black, one New Years Eve…
+I have awesome memories of summers at Bridport and still remember the first time hearing ‘You Shook Me All Night Long’ from AC/DCs NEW album, Back In Black, as an 11 year old on New Years Eve in 1980…

 Great Lake